 Awards include special prize package to the overall top three finishers, male and female, in both the five-mile run and three-mile run.
 Awards will be awarded to the first-, second- and third-place finishers, male and female, in each age group including five-mile, five-mile masters division, three-mile race, and three-mile masters division.
 In the one-mile children’s race, first- through fourth-place awards will be distributed to the top four finishers in each age group, male and female.
 A special 30th anniversary finisher medal will be handed out at the finish line to all participants.

 “Over the years, this popular holiday event has never lost touch with its mission: To provide a fun community event for all ages and all levels, promoting youth development, healthy living, community service and social responsibility as well as raising awareness and funds for the deserving youth organizations the event supports,” said Roxanne Davis, race director and community liaison of The Woodlands Family YMCAs.
 “Give back, give thanks, let’s run and have fun!
 YMCA Run Thru The Woods is a great way to begin Thanksgiving Day and kick off the holiday season.
 There’s the excitement of thousands of people pulling together with purpose, and it’s a great way to spend time with family and friends, to encourage each other, and give thanks and support local nonprofits, including the YMCA.
 I have had the privilege to be involved and watch the event grow since 1994!
 We live in a very generous and caring community.”

-Volunteer opportunities available.
+Sponsorship and volunteer opportunities available.
 Contact Roxanne Davis, Race Director,